Enhanced adaptive surrogate models with applications in uncertainty quantification for nanoplasmonics: Introduction

+The numerical solution of \glspl{pde} with random input data has been receiving considerable attention in the last decades in the context of \gls{uq}.
+Numerical \gls{uq} methods are continuously improved to address large-scale problems with many input parameters, which still pose a computational challenge nowadays.
+The key property to reduce computational costs in high dimensions is a holomorphic dependency of the \gls{pde} solution on the input parameters.
+Such holomorphy results have been established for a variety of different problem classes \cite{chkifa2015breaking,scarabosio2016} and allow the use of spectral stochastic methods \cite{xiu2009, ghanem1991, babuska2004, babuska2010, xiu2002, xiu2005} in combination with adaptive schemes, see, e.g., \cite{chkifa2014, gerstner2003, narayan2014, nobile2008a, ernst2018} for the case of stochastic collocation.

-An alternative, sometimes complementary, approach for the numerical solution of parametric problems in computational electromagnetics is model order reduction \cite{wittig2006, benner2015, farle2006}.
+An alternative, sometimes complementary, approach for the numerical solution of parametric problems is model order reduction, see \cite{benner2015} and the references therein.
 Model order reduction based on moment-matching \cite{benner2015survey,bodendiek2014adaptive} can be used to derive a rational parametric approximation, which is appealing in the case of reduced parametric regularity.
-Rational Pad{\'e}-type approximations have recently been employed for a Helmholtz problem with a random wave number \cite{bonizzoni2018pade}.
+Rational Pad{\'e}-type approximations have recently been employed for a stochastic Helmholtz problem \cite{bonizzoni2018pade}.
 Moreover, in \cite{chantrasmi2009pade} a Pad{\'e}-Legendre method was introduced to cope with discontinuous response surfaces, where it was also noted that high-dimensional settings are still difficult to address.
-In this respect, studies on rational methods are postponed to future research, although these type of methods present viable alternatives for uncertainty propagation in nano-plasmonics.
-If sufficiently small variations are considered, another viable alternative consists in perturbation methods, see, e.g., \cite{silva2017}.
+Another alternative are (multilevel) Monte Carlo methods, which can handle high-dimensional parameter spaces and more general settings with reduced smoothness.
+A recent analysis of such an approach for a Helmholtz transmission problem, with point evaluations as quantitites of interest, was presented in \cite{scarabosio2019multilevel}.
+The Helmholtz equation is recovered when two-dimensional versions of our model problem are considered.
+However, we quantify uncertainties in scattering parameters, which are more regular.
+The last class of methods which are mentioned here are perturbation methods \cite{silva2017, doelz2019}.
+A perturbation approach can lead to very efficient numerical methods, but is also not considered here, because the uncertainty in the input parameters of our models can be quite large.